DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 The KNI interfaces can be deleted by a DPDK application with ``rte_kni_release()``.
-All KNI interfaces not explicitly deleted will be deleted when the the ``/dev/kni`` device is closed, either explicitly with ``rte_kni_close()`` or when the DPDK application is closed.
+All KNI interfaces not explicitly deleted will be deleted when the ``/dev/kni`` device is closed, either explicitly with ``rte_kni_close()`` or when the DPDK application is closed.

 DPDK mbuf Flow